alexjeffburke/relivestyle/README.md

 project and instantly reloads any browser that accessed them whenever changes to the on-disk files are detected.

+The project works correctly with workspaces and lerna based monorepos.

 ## Background

 Modern JavaScript tooling is extremely powerful but often represents a